aymane-smi/spring-resource/readme.md

 Spring Resource is a cli tool introduced to help spring developer to generate boilerplate for their resources (repository, entity, service and controller) without any headache within a second.

 ## Examples
+ - add docker file to your project using the following flag: `-d` or `--docker`

 ## Project structer

+### Supported Docker images for java

+- Openjdk
+     - 23-jdk-oracle
+     - 17-jdk-oracle
+- Eclipse Temurin
+     - 17-jdk-focal
+     - 8-jdk-focal

 ## Contributors